transdigiware/blockchain/howto/ibp-chaincode-smart-contract.md

 ```
 {: codeblock}

 The first half of this playbook uses the {{site.data.keyword.blockchainfull_notm}} Platform collection to create the identity.
-The second half is using a community utility to take the identities from {{site.data.keyword.blockchainfull_notm}} Platform and create a local wallet for use by the Fabric Client SDKs.
+The second half uses a community utility to take the identities from {{site.data.keyword.blockchainfull_notm}} Platform and create a local wallet for use by the Fabric Client SDKs.

 (If `npm install -g @hyperledgendary/weftility` is not yet installed)

-The `_cfg` creates the directory that contains a connection profile and a couple of wallets to use with the 'fred' identity.
+This creates the `_cfg` directory that contains a connection profile and a couple of wallets to use with the 'fred' identity.

 ## Using these identities
 {: #ibp-smart-contracts-k8s-self-managed-usingidentities}

-Next, and final step is to send some actual transactions.
+The final step is to send actual transactions.
 You can now decide to write your own client app, or use the VSCode extension, or use an already written client-side app.

 To begin, install `runhfsc`